Applecroft School

 Can parents/carers withdraw their children from the RSE Curriculum?

-Parents and carers cannot withdraw their child from any part of the Relationships and Health Education aspects of the RSE Curriculum.
+Parents and carers cannot withdraw their child from any part of the Relationships or Health Education aspects of the RSE Curriculum.
 It is important for ALL children to be taught the content on such essential matters as friendships and keeping safe.

 There are separate rules on Sex Education which is separate from the Relationships and Health Education curriculum.
 Therefore, parents and carers can withdraw their child from this aspect of the curriculum.

 At Applecroft, we strongly believe that knowledge is power.
 It is knowledge that empowers and protects children, as long as it is age-appropriate.
 At secondary school, Sex Education is statutory and we believe that primary schools should prepare children with accurate knowledge about puberty and human reproduction before they transfer to secondary school.
-For more information on withdrawing your child from Sex Education please read our 'Relationships and Sex Education (SRE) and Health Education Policy' and make your request known to the Headteacher in writing.
+For more information on withdrawing your child from Sex Education please read our 'Relationships and Sex Education (RSE) and Health Education Policy' and make your request known to the Headteacher in writing.

 More Information on the Curriculum: